 Rennison’s research focuses on the nature, extent and consequences of violent victimization with an emphasis on research methodology; quantitative analysis, measurement, and crime data.
 Her research has appeared in many venues including the Journal of Quantitative Criminology, Justice Quarterly, Violence and Victims, and Violence against Women.
-She has authored several books including “Introduction to Criminal Justice: Systems, Diversity and Change” (with Mary Dodge; Sage Publications), the “Wiley Handbook on the Psychology of Violence” (edited with Carlos Cuevas), “Research Methods in Criminal Justice and Criminology” (with Timothy C. Hart; Sage Publications) and the “International Handbook of Violence Studies” (with Walter DeKeseredy and Amanda Sanchez).
-Most recently (2019), she published “Women Leading Change in Academia: Breaking the Glass Cliff, Ceiling and Slipper,” and most recently (in press) “Incivility and Higher Education: The Costs of Bad Behavior”.
+She has authored six books including “Introduction to Criminal Justice: Systems, Diversity and Change,” the “Wiley Handbook on the Psychology of Violence,” “Research Methods in Criminal Justice and Criminology,” the “International Handbook of Violence Studies,” “Women Leading Change in Academia: Breaking the Glass Cliff, Ceiling and Slipper,” and most recently (in press) “Incivility and Higher Education: The Costs of Bad Behavior”.
 Rennison has taught a variety of undergraduate and graduate courses including Research Methods, Statistics, Murder in America, Crime and the Media, and Introduction to Criminal Justice.